hamburml/docker-flow-letsencrypt/README.md

 ## How does it work

-This docker image uses certbot, curl and cron to create and renew your letsencrypt certificates.
+This docker image uses certbot, curl and cron to create and renew your Let’s Encrypt certificates.
-Through environment variables you can set the domains certbot should create certificates, which e-mail should be used for certbot and the dns-name of [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy).
+Through environment variables you set the domains certbot should create certificates for, which e-mail is used by Let’s Encrypt when you lose the account and want to get it back and the dns-name of [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy).

 When the image starts, the [certbot.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/certbot.sh) script runs and creates/renews the certificates.
-The script also runs [renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) which calls certbot renew, combines the cert.pem, chain.pem and privkey.pem to a domainname.combined.pem file and uploads your cert to the proxy.
+The script also runs [renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) which calls certbot renew, combines the cert.pem, chain.pem and privkey.pem to a domainname.combined.pem file and uploads your cert via curl to your proxy.

-[renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) also calls certbot renew because this script is run two times a day via the [renewcron](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewcron).
+[renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) also calls certbot renew because this script is run two times a day (03:00 and 15:00 UTC) via [renewcron](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewcron).

 As you can see the output is piped into /var/log/dockeroutput.log.
 This file is created in the [Dockerfile](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/Dockerfile) and just redirects directly to the docker logs output.
+The logs are also colorized so that you are able to find the important information without hesitation.

-If you only want to test this image you should add ```-e CERTBOTMODE="staging"``` when creating the service to use the staging mode of letsencrypt.
-The certificate is not trusted so you will get a warning inside your browser.
+If you only want to test this image you should add ```-e CERTBOTMODE="staging"``` when creating the service to use the staging mode of Let’s Encrypt.
+Remember that the certificate is not trusted so you will get a warning inside your browser.

 ## Usage